united-manufacturing-hub/united-manufacturing-hub/docs/content/en/docs/Developers/factorycube-server/mqtt-to-blob/index.md

 ---
-title: "factoryinsight"
+title: "mqtt-to-blob"
-linkTitle: "factoryinsight"
+linkTitle: "mqtt-to-blob"
 description: >
-  This document describes the usage of factoryinsight including environment variables and the REST API
+  The following guide describes how to catch data from the MQTT-Broker and push them to the blob storage from MIN.io
 ---

 ## Getting started